 We provided a Mission-Related Investment (MRI) to support MCE’s Global Economic Opportunity Notes.
 MCE’s central focus is to make loans to financial institutions that help people living in poverty in developing nations.
 Approximately 71 percent of the beneficiaries are women who use the financial services to build assets and start businesses.

-As a short-term cash management strategy, the Foundation cycles grant capital through RSF’s 90-day Social Investment Fund prior to annual grant distributions.
-These assets are loaned to social enterprises around the world.
+As a short-term cash management strategy, the Foundation cycled grant capital through RSF’s 90-day Social Investment Fund prior to annual grant distributions.
+These assets were loaned to social enterprises around the world.
 RSF has administered over $300 million in loans since 1984 in the areas of food and agriculture, education and the arts, ecological stewardship, and social finance.

 We allocated a portion of our fixed-income portfolio to Self-Help through its Women & Children Term Certificate offering, which finances facilities for charter schools and helps women open their first savings accounts, buy a home, afford childcare or start a business.
 As a CFDI, Self-Help also loans to sustainable businesses including solar farms, recycling businesses, ecotourism, bike shops and more.